fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ![](https://fadasr.github.io/images/eme-oaep-encode.png)

 the RSAEP primitive performs the public key RSA transform by raising the integer to `e` modulo `n`.
+The RSADP function is the inverse of RSAEP.
+The standard specifies how RSADP

 example using python:
 install first [PyCryptodome](https://github.com/Legrandin/pycryptodome)